tc-dickson/vocab_practice/vocab_words.md

 **Fastidious** (adj): very attentive to and concerned about accuracy or detail<br>
 "Lukas is a very *fastidious* individual often making sure even the tiniest detail is accounted for."<br>

+**Faustian** (adj): done with present gain without regard to future cost or consequences<br>
+"Thinking of spending the inheritance now can only be entertained when coupled with *Faustian* motives."<br>

 **Fecundity** (n): the ability to produce an abundance of offspring; fertility<br>
 "The author's fecundity proved to be a wellspring of new ideas."<br>